These voters illustrate how the divide between old and new Seattle is more complicated than it seems

 Not all “new Seattle” voters are white 20-somethings like Jones and not all “old Seattle” voters are white baby boomers like Cave, of course, even in one of the country’s whitest major cities.
 Not all tech workers love Amazon and not all homeowners are NIMBYs.

-Indeed, transplant tech workers are more diverse and less wealthy than sometimes assumed, and class is the divide that means more, said Walé Ogundipé, who co-chairs Seattle’s Democratic Socialists of America chapter.
+Indeed, transplanted tech workers are more diverse and less wealthy than sometimes assumed, and class is the divide that means more, said Walé Ogundipé, who co-chairs Seattle’s Democratic Socialists of America (DSA) chapter.

-“There’s this notion that people come to a place where there are opportunities and automatically become better off,” said the 35-year-old software developer, who moved here in 2015 and whose parents have African American and Nigerian backgrounds.
-“But who knows how much student debt people have, what visa status they have.”
+“There’s this notion that people come to a place where there are opportunities and automatically become better off,” said the 35-year-old software developer, who moved here in 2015 and whose parents have African-American and Nigerian backgrounds.
+“But who knows how much student debt people have, what visa status they have.

 “It’s not like most are twirling their mustaches,” he added.
 “It’s the dudes at the top with the private jets, the billionaires, who are really making a killing.”